inbo/n2khab-monitoring/functionality.md

 ## 2.1 Data & functions to obtain the attributes 'type' and the type's spatial proportion

-Possible dataframes or spatial objects to join this information to, include `GRTSmaster`, `groundwater_sites`, `lenticwater_sites`, ...
+Possible dataframes or spatial objects to join this information to, include `GRTSmaster_habitats`, `groundwater_sites`, `lenticwater_sites`, ...
 Often, more than one type can be linked to a spatial unit and therefore the information is typically not directly part of a spatial object (they use a common identifier).
 Instead, a long (tidy) dataframe is generated to enlist all types that are recorded at a location.

 Depending on the purpose, the type-attribute is to be derived from one of more of the following: